teamniteo/handbook/5_People/benefits.md

 ## Parental Leave

-All new parents are entitled to a 100 days parental leave which will expire after 18 months.
-Parental leave day is calculated the same way as a sick leave - counts as six hours of work done.
+All new parents are entitled to a 100 days parental leave which expires after 18 months.
+Parental leave day is calculated the same way as a sick leave - as six hours of work done.

 Parental leave days are capped at 80% of the salary at level 3.
 Monthly allowance and profit sharing are reduced by the number of parental leave days each month.